Stock events for Vistra Corp. (VST)

 Overview of Vistra Corp.’s business

-Vistra Corp. is a Fortune 500 integrated retail electricity and power generation company based in Irving, Texas, operating in the Electric Utilities & Independent Power Producers (IPPs) industry.
-It is one of the largest competitive power generators and retail energy providers in the United States, with a diverse power generation portfolio of approximately 41,000 MW, including natural gas, nuclear, coal, solar, and battery energy storage facilities.
-Vistra serves approximately 5 million customers across multiple states through brands like TXU Energy and Ambit Energy and is actively growing its zero-carbon resources.
+Vistra Corp. is a Fortune 500 integrated retail electricity and power generation company based in Irving, Texas, operating in the Electric Utilities & Independent Power Producers industry.
+Vistra provides power resources to residential, commercial, and industrial customers across the U.S. The company's business includes retail electricity sales and power generation, with a diverse portfolio of natural gas, nuclear, coal, solar, and battery energy storage facilities.
+Vistra serves approximately 5 million retail customers through brands like TXU Energy and offers green energy products.
+The company's operations are organized into segments including Retail, Texas, East, West, Sunset, and Asset Closure.

 VST’s Geographic footprint